Every week, Rolling Stone AU/NZ keeps you in the loop with the freshest sounds from Australian music.

 Thornhill, “nerv”

-Ziggy Alberts has been on a roll lately, and “Singing For Country” is his most heartfelt tune yet.
+Ziggy Alberts has been on a roll lately, and “Singing for Country” might be his most heartfelt tune yet.
 The piano ballad is a love letter to Australia, celebrating the land and its people.
 It’s a track that will resonate with anyone who loves the natural beauty of their own homeland.

 Haiku Hands, Pleasure Beast (Deluxe)

 Haiku Hands’ Pleasure Beast was one of last year’s highlights, and now they’re dropping a deluxe edition with five new tracks.
-Get ready for headline shows in Sydney, Melbourne, and Brisbane this December—if you’ve seen them live before, you know these gigs will be a blast.
+Get ready for headline shows in Sydney, Melbourne, and Brisbane this December – if you’ve seen them live before, you know these shows will be a blast.

-RedHook’s second album Mutation lives up to its name.
-This heavy alt-rock powerhouse has cranked everything up a notch, blending alt-pop, metal, punk, and everything in between.
-“With this record, we wanted to crystallise all the most unique parts of RedHook’s DNA and then put that on steroids,” the band says.
+RedHook’s second album Mutation definitely lives up to its name.
+The heavy alt-rock powerhouse have cranked everything up a notch, blending alt-pop, metal, punk, and everything in between.
+“With this record, we wanted to crystallise all the most unique parts of RedHook’s DNA and then put that on steroids,” the band say.

 Ocean Grove, ODDWORLD

 Picking up where The Rhapsody Tapes left off, ODDWORLD sees Ocean Grove redefine their self-made genre of nu-metal with elements of arena rock and hardcore.
-Expect pure ferocity, delivered with all the intensity you’ve come to expect from these guys.
+Expect pure ferocity, delivered with all the intensity you’ve come to expect from the band.

 Local the Neighbour, EP VALLEY pt.2